hedyhli/gtrending/README.md

 * `language (str, optional)`: The programming language, eg: python
 * `since (str, optional)`: The time range, choose from [daily, weekly, monthly].
 Defaults to "daily"
+* `sponsorable (bool, optional)`: Whether to only search for developers with sponsor URLs.
+  Defaults to False.

 Example:
 ```python-console